Machine Translation 101: Is MT for me?

 How does it work?

-There are two main types of MT – Rules-based and Statistical-based.
+There are three main types of MT – Rules-based, Statistical-based and the latest technology, Neural MT.
 The rules-based system uses language and grammar rules and a dictionary filled with common words to carry out translations effectively.
 Specialist industry-specific dictionaries can also be developed and incorporated, typically delivering consistent translations with accurate terminology.

 Statistical-based systems take a different approach, as they have no knowledge of language rules.
 Instead, this system analyzes large quantities of translation data (language corpus), which the computer ‘learns’ from.
 This data can be anything from thousands to millions of strings (sentences) of a chosen language pair (e.g. English > Thai, Chinese > Japanese etc.).
 This is referred to as ‘Training’ the engine.
 The translations produced by statistical engines are usually more fluent, but less consistent.